fish-quant/fq-imjoy/docs/fq-overview.md

 ## Installation

 * If you use, FISH-quant for **the first time**, you can install it with <a href="https://imjoy.io/#/app?w=fq-main&plugin=fish-quant/fq-imjoy:FISH-QUANT@stable&upgrade=1" target="_blank">**this link.**</a>

     First time installation can take a few minutes, since several Python libraries are installed.

 * Once installed, the plugin will be saved in the  **workspace `fq-main`** as described [here](tools-imjoy.md#opening-a-workspace).

 In the ImJoy app, you have **main plugin** `FISH-QUANT`, as wells as several helper plugins.

-!!! info "The most important additionaln plugin that's installed is the `FISH-QUANT`."
+!!! info "The most important additionaln plugin that's installed is  `FISH-QUANT`."

     This **Python plugin** performs the actual data analysis and runs on a Juypter engine, as described in the [installation instructions](tools-imjoy.md#connect-jupyter-engine).